Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

           # 126: Not executable
           # 127: Command not found
           # 130: Command terminated with ^C or Ctrl+C
+          # Exit code more than 255 returns an exit code modulo 256
+          # exit 3809 = exit 225
   ```
 - See list of processes from other users:
   - Unix-Style: